2 Samuel 16:18

 "Not at all," Hushai answered.
 "For the one chosen by the LORD, by the people, and by all the men of Israel--his I will be, and with him I will remain.

-for the one chosen by the LORD
+“For the one chosen by the LORD,

 and by all the men of Israel—

-his I will remain
+his I will be,

-and with him I will stay
+and with him I will remain.

 Persons / Places / Events